carpentries/instructor-training/episodes/09-eia.md

 ### The Carpentries Core Values

-In 2019, The Carpentries formed a task force that worked with our community to identify 9 [Core Values](core-values) -- things that we do, things that we are, and things that we champion.
+In 2019, The Carpentries formed a task force that worked with our community to identify 9 [Core Values][core-values] -- things that we do, things that we are, and things that we champion.
 Many of these relate to equity, inclusion, and accessibility.

 > ## Discuss The Carpentries Core Values
 >
-> 1. Take a moment to read through the Core Values on this page: https://carpentries.org/values/
+> 1. Take a moment to read through the Core Values on this page: <https://carpentries.org/values/>
 > 2. Choose one core value that resonates with you.
 What is a decision you might make in a workshop
 > that could look different if you were actively considering the core value you chose?
 >